The premise primitives live in Intensional.Premise; re-export

 Variant of empty_ordering_simple matching emptyBackground by name.

-The best worlds among a given set, ranked by an ordering.
+The best worlds among a given set: members no other member strictly

-Unlike bestWorlds which computes accessible worlds from a modal base,
+betters.
+Unlike bestWorlds, which computes the domain from a modal

-bestAmong takes a precomputed world set.
-This is needed when the
+base, bestAmong takes a precomputed world set — the form needed

-domain has already been restricted (e.g., by promoted priorities in
+when the domain is already restricted, by promoted priorities in

 Equations